 The internet is a network of billions of computers, millions of servers and other electronic devices.
 Once online, internet users can communicate with each other, view and interact with websites, and buy and sell goods and services.

-"In gaming you see Roblox, Minecraft and other immersive video games -- and even Zoom -- foreshadow what the metaverse is designed to offer," said Ben Bajarin, an analyst at Creative Strategies.
-"You even have a kind of digital presence on social media."
+"In gaming, you see Roblox, Minecraft and other immersive video games -- and even Zoom -- foreshadow what the metaverse is designed to offer," said Ben Bajarin, CEO and analyst at Creative Strategies.

 How do NFTs fit into the metaverse?

-Metaverse Properties bills itself as the world's first virtual real estate company.
-The company acts as an agent to facilitate the purchase or rental of property or land in several metaverse virtual worlds -- including Decentraland, Sandbox, Somnium and Upland.
+Metaverse Group bills itself as the world's first virtual real estate company.
+It acts as an agent to facilitate the purchase or rental of property or land in several metaverse virtual worlds, including Decentraland, Sandbox, Somnium and Upland.
 Offerings include conference and commercial spaces, art galleries, family homes and "hangout spots."

-While the metaverse has created opportunities for new companies such as Metaverse Properties to offer digital goods, established brick and mortar companies are also jumping in.
-For example, Nike acquired RTFKT -- a startup that makes one-of-a-kind virtual sneakers and digital artifacts using NFTs, blockchain authentication and augmented reality.
+While the metaverse has created opportunities for new companies such as Metaverse Group to offer digital goods, established brick-and-mortar companies are also jumping in.
+For example, Nike acquired RTFKT, a startup that makes one-of-a-kind virtual sneakers and digital artifacts using NFTs, blockchain authentication and augmented reality.
 On its website, RTFKT said it was "born on the metaverse, and this has defined its feel to this day."